|CS-100: Introduction to Microcomputers, Credits = 5|

 CS-104: Campus Computer Survival, Credits = 2.0

 The introductory hands-on computer course is intended for, but not limited to new students at WWCC.
 It will provide the beginning student/computer user with an elementary understanding of computer use on our campus.
-This course will include: how to create degree audits, understanding degree requirements and transferability, how to purchase a computer and hardware, how to differentiate operating systems and software suites, protecting your data, how to set up and use school e-mail, how to use Angel, and how to use the file management tools on the school's network.
+This course will include: how to create degree audits, understanding degree requirements and transferability, how to purchase a computer and hardware, how to differentiate operating systems and software suites, protecting your data, how to set up and use school e-mail, how to use Canvas, and how to use the file management tools on the school's network.

 CS-105: Intermediate Computer Concepts, Credits = 5